Meet the board of directors responsible for Ronald McDonald House Charities.

 Julie was appointed to the Board of RMHC in 2003 and is currently the CEO of FreeTV (formerly Commercial Television Association of Australia).
 She was previously the News Director at 2UE Radio and the President of the Canberra Press Gallery.

 Professor Les White

-Les White was appointed as the inaugural NSW Chief Paediatrician in September 2010.
+Les White was appointed as the inaugural NSW Chief Paediatrician in September, 2010.
 He is the prior Executive Director of Sydney Children's Hospital (1995–2010), President of Children’s Hospitals and Paediatric Units Australasia (1999-2004), Convenor of the Greater Eastern and Southern NSW Child Health Network (2001–2010) and the John Beveridge Professor of Paediatrics (2005-2010).
 He was awarded a Doctorate of Science for research contributions related to childhood cancer and holds a Master of Health Administration.
 In 2007 he received an Order of Australia award for service to medicine, medical administration and the community in the field of paediatrics.
 His interests include organisational culture in health services, teamwork and the role of clinicians in management.

-After completing a Bachelor of Commerce, Industrial Relations in 2002, Carolyn began volunteering at the Randwick Ronald McDonald House and joined the Board of Management, Randwick Chapter in 2003.
-During her 10 years as a volunteer at the Randwick Chapter, Carolyn has served as Secretary and President.
+Carolyn was appointed to the Board of RMHC in 2013.
+After completing a Bachelor of Commerce, Industrial Relations in 2002, Carolyn began volunteering at the Randwick Ronald McDonald House and joined the Board of Management, Randwick Chapter, in 2003.
+During her 12 years as a volunteer at the Randwick House, Carolyn has served as Secretary and President.
 Carolyn is also the current Vice President of the Randwick Chapter.